gcsescience.com 15 gcsescience.com

 the background count is subtracted first.

-where the background count might be a significant amount of the total reading.
+background count is a significant amount of the total reading.